jstz-dev/jstz/docs/functions/data_storage.md

 To check if a value exists, pass the key to the function `Kv.has`, which returns a Boolean value.

+The database stores keys separated with slashes as subkeys.
+For example, it splits the key `myKey/subKey` into the subkey `subKey` of the key `myKey`.
+This does not change how smart functions store and access data, but it allows API clients to browse subkeys when a smart function stores complex data.

 For more information about the smart function key-value API, see [KV](/api/kv).

 ## TypeScript applications